avijeett007/Knotie-AI/README.md

   docker-compose build --no-cache
   docker-compose up
   ```

+## All Contribution are welcome !
+Please follow the Contribute.md for the contribution guideline and please avoid updating code directly to 'develop' branch

+# Project File Details

+- **.env_sample**: A sample environment variable file that should be copied to `.env` for configuring the application secrets and settings.
+- **ai_helpers.py**: Contains helper functions for AI operations, such as interacting with machine learning models or APIs.
+- **app.py**: The main Python Flask application file that defines HTTP routes and the web server logic.
+- **audio_helpers.py**: Includes functions to handle audio processing tasks within the application, such as audio file manipulation or audio stream processing using ElevenLabs API.
+- **config.py**: Configuration file for setting up global variables and application settings.
+- **docker-compose.yml**: Docker Compose file to define and run multi-container Docker applications.
+Specifies services, networks, and volumes.
+- **Dockerfile**: A Dockerfile to build the Docker image for the application, specifying the environment, dependencies, and commands.
+- **prompts.py**: Likely includes predefined prompts for different logic within this application.
+Note: This is a very generalized prompts to showcase the capability and give you guidance.
+You may want to change it as per your business requirement.s
+- **stages.py**: Defines various stages or states of a process in a standard Sales Process, useful for workflow management or state tracking.
+Note: This is a very generalized stages.
+You may want to change it as per your business requirements.
+- **tools.py**: Provides additional utility functions or tools that can be used throughout the application for various tasks.

 # **Run Code without Docker**
 **If you want to run the code without docker in your local, follow the steps**: